coloringchaos/web-spring-16/assignments/project-4.md

 The content can be a creative short story, topic, or idea of your own.
 All graphics and imagery must be original.

+[This](http://creative.colorado.edu/~aljo7103/web/responsive-story.html) project from a previous semester of Web is a great example / reference for your project.

 # Parameters
 + only one html page in length